spillerrec/FlexSquashFiles/doc/specification.md

 It is optional, which is defined in the main header.

 `User-data` is a space custom extensions can store anything, and extends from the end of the checksums to the `header leght`.
 If no custom extension is defined, this segment must not be present.

+**TODO:** Dictionary encoding, we should have an way of storing those dictionaries in a way we can refer to them easily.
+We can't have them as files, as they would be extracted.
+Or perhaps files with special flags?
+Also I have seen that compressing the dictionaries can be very benificial, so this should be supported.

 **Rationale**
 The separation of the text strings and rest of the header is of two reasons.
 Filenames/paths are the only thing which have a variable lenght, by storing the text separately we can read the rest of the headers directly into the arrays with a few calls.
 Furthermore we can load the entire text segment into memory and easily create a text table to avoid creating lots of small allocations.